California CHIP: Children's Health Insurance Program

-California does not have a separate CHIP program
+California does not have a separate CHIP application

 How California covers children: Medi-Cal as a CHIP expansion